Why We Chose Vinyl Flooring for Our Kitchen (Instead of Wood or Laminate)

 - I wanted something that looked like wood without the work that is required to keep wood looking good.

 Additionally, after doing all my research, I discovered that the price for the various flooring types—after accounting for materials and other costs—would have ended up being very similar.
-So in the end, cost was not really a big factor.
+So in the end, the cost was not really a big factor.

 How We Installed Our Vinyl Flooring